A.J. Foyt returns to the Indy 500, his legacy long secured and grief fresh from his wife’s death - WTOP News

 “Super Tex” had just spent the first weekend in April at Texas Motor Speedway, attending his first IndyCar race of the season to watch his two drivers compete.
 He and Lucy have what he called “sugar diabetes,” and when Foyt called her over the weekend, she mentioned that she wasn’t feeling well.

 By the time Foyt arrived home Sunday night, she was far worse.
-Foyt on Tuesday got to the hospital, but Lucy suffered a massive heart attack and died the following morning.
+Foyt on Tuesday finally got her into an ambulance to the hospital, but Lucy suffered a massive heart attack.
+She died the following morning.

+“The nurses, they knew who I was,” Foyt said, “and they came out and told me the treatments weren’t doing nothing, and they said, ‘Mr. Foyt, it’s bad.’”

-In a blink-or-you’ll miss it moment, Foyt’s eyes welled with tears and his voice choked as he discussed their final goodbye.
+The nurses promised to get him from the waiting room to her bedside at the end; in a blink-or-you’ll miss it moment, Foyt’s eyes briefly welled with tears and his voice choked as he discussed their final goodbye.

 “Me and my oldest son sat there next to the bed with her,” Foyt said, taking a long pause, “and it was hard.”

+Foyt said he once told Lucy she couldn’t die first, yet that’s what happened.
+And he was relieved by it.

+“I’m kinda glad she died, and I hate to say it like that, but once your heart stops, your lungs, your kidneys, never recover,” Foyt said.
+“She couldn’t live like that.
+I wouldn’t want her to.”

 The couple shared four children, eight grandchildren and 21 great-grandchildren.
 They owned several properties across Texas, many of them working cattle ranches that Foyt tends to to this day.
-He now has to handle her affairs, too.
+He now has to handle her affairs, too, and when he talks about the challenges ahead it becomes clear that he remains every bit as ornery as he was his entire career.
+Heck, in 1997, at the age of 62, he wrestled Arie Luyendyk to the ground at Texas Motor Speedway when the Dutch driver showed up at a Foyt victory celebration claiming he had won.

+Take Foyt’s trip to the funeral home, where a relative made an outfit suggestion for Lucy’s burial.
+Too many people suddenly had their own ideas about the memorial.
+Foyt sat silent — for a while.

+“I said, ‘Let me tell you, you ain’t making one goddamn decision.
+I’m gonna bury her the way I want her buried, not what y’all think,'” Foyt said.
+“I probably shouldn’t have blowed up, but I got mad and said, ‘Y’all shut your (expletive) mouths — excuse my language — I’m making the decisions so you all get the (expletive) out of here.

+“The lady at the funeral home, she said, ‘You don’t put up with no nothing!’
+And I said, “No ma’am, not when it’s my decision.’”

+Foyt decided his wife would be buried in yellow — “Yellow is what she loved, and what she looked good in” — and he picked out a casket and draped it in yellow flowers, which he had given her each year.
+He refused to have the casket lowered into the ground while he was present.

 Foyt didn’t want to go to Indianapolis this month, worrying about what could happen at home without Lucy to oversee things.
-But he figured Indianapolis Motor Speedway, where he had spent many of his best days, was the right place to help process his grief.
+But he figured Indianapolis Motor Speedway, that historic gray lady on Georgetown Road where he had spent many of his best days, was the right place to help process his grief.

 From the garages of Gasoline Alley to the yard of bricks on the front stretch, Foyt is surrounded by old friends and foes, racers everywhere — his kind of people — along with adoring fans who believe Foyt is the best to walk the hallowed grounds.